DaoCloud/DaoCloud-docs/docs/en/docs/storage/solutions/dce-rook-ceph.md

 # Deploy Rook-ceph via App Store

-This article will provide the operation steps and instructions for installing and deploying the Rook-ceph cloud native storage system on the graphical interface of Addon in the DCE 5.0 app store.
+This page will provide the operation steps and instructions for installing and deploying the Rook-ceph cloud native storage system on the graphical interface of Addon in the DCE 5.0 app store.

 ## Format conversion of Rook-ceph helm charts